LollosoSi/bruxism-detector/README.md

 - Load `main.ino` into your Arduino Uno R4 WiFi.
 If you wish to use a different MCU, adapt `fft_signal_serial_or_udp_output` but I'm not supporting it in the future (at all actually, but I left the option to use ArduinoFFT instead of the arm specific library)
     </br>
 ### **Train your SVM model:**
+  **Note:** This action is disabled after the first 2 minutes of runtime.
   - Long press the button on your arduino until you hear confirmation beeps.
 The arduino is now streaming the FFT data
   - Run `fft_recorder_for_training`. read console for keys (c, n, s, any other key to suspend recording)
   - (n) Record data in the non clenching state: do not clench, stay still, move, cough, swallow, etc.